jakepearse/slggs/README.md

 # slggs
 supporting materials for the computing department

-### The main reveal.js framework is in the reveal.js dir for convinience
+- The main reveal.js framework is in /reveal.js for convinience

-### TODO the css and js in the sample presentations should be mapped to a real URL before we get too far
+TODO: the css and js in the sample presentations should be mapped to a real URL before we get too far